quorum1/governance/docs/operating-agreement.md

 ### 7.6 Mandatory Revenue Disbursements.

 The Mandatory Revenue Disbursements defined  above must be included in any and all Organization Operating Agreements, Organization Rules and Regulations, and Organization Financial Model.
-This Section 7.6 may not be  amended or removed from the Operating Agreement, or any restatements thereof, by the  Rules and Regulations, by any action of the Strong Steward, Manager, Steward Members, other Members, or any other person acting alone or together.
+This Section 7.6 may not be  amended or removed from the Operating Agreement, or any restatements thereof, by the  Rules and Regulations, by any action of the Managing Steward, Manager, Steward Members, other Members, or any other person acting alone or together.

 ### 7.7 Dissolution Distributions.